Endometrial Co-Culture Mexico

 IVF specialists strive to keep costs low for any IVF treatment.
 The goal is to deliver high-class Endometrial Co-culture procedures at reasonable costs.

-Endometrial Co-Culture is Co-culture can be an effective treatment for patients who have failed IVF cycles or who have poor embryo quality.
+Endometrial Co-Culture Mexico can be an effective treatment for patients who have failed IVF cycles or who have poor embryo quality.

-The method of endometrial co-culture in Mexico consists of:
+The method of endometrial co-culture Mexico consists of:

 1. Endometrial biopsy takes place during which a small piece of uterine lining is removed.

 2. The uterine lining sample is sent to a research lab, where it is treated, purified and frozen.

 3. The patient then starts a typical IVF cycle and is given medication to stimulate egg growth in the ovaries.